Who is the LearnCube Virtual Classroom API designed for?

 Our experience in online teaching has proven that students learn much faster by using a desktop or laptop computer, mainly because there is more collaborative space available for the whiteboard and the students are typically in a quieter, more focused environment.

-Tablets and iPads are very legitimate education tools so the classroom is very responsive and designed with that use-case in mind.
+Tablets and iPads are very legitimate education tools so the classroom is also designed with this use case in mind.

 However, smaller mobile devices require a very different approach to the teacher, not just the technology.
-Not only do they have a limited screen size (limiting the interact on a whiteboard) but the content must also be designed differently (a PDF designed for a full-screen computer will often be unusable on a mobile device).
-It's worth considering this before promoting teaching on mobile.
+Not only do they have a limited screen size (limiting the interaction on a whiteboard) but the content should also be designed differently (a PDF designed for a full-screen computer will often be unusable on a mobile device).

 Which programming languages or systems is the LearnCube compatible with?